A to Z of Expatriate Mortgages

 ….Know your customer.

-Applicants, lenders and mortgage brokers are burdened under the weight of
+Applicants, lenders and mortgage brokers are burdened under the

-Lloyds once had the expatriate mortgage market by the throat and were by far
+Lloyds once had the expatriate mortgage market by the throat and

 In withdrawing from expatriate lending, they have created a very large gap in